-Raw inertial sensor data and questionnaire data are available for each test.
+Raw inertial sensor data and questionnaire data are available for each standing balance and FTSS test.
 Data are in the Data folder (Kinesis/Balance/Data).
 Anonymised data for all tests are backed up automatically to the Kinesis cloud.
+Raw data for failed tests are stored in the FailedTests data folder (Kinesis/Balance/Data/FailedTests) if the 'Save failed tests' option is selected.